spmfox/PodPlaybook/README.md

 - Rootless mode is being used, so tasks are written to use systemd user scope
   - Tasks would need to be tweaked for using the root user
 - ```containers``` user is automatically created during the ```host.yml``` play

+## Limitations
+- Tasks were written to be run as the unprivileged user - however this is tricky in Ansible
+  - Because of this, I recommend using ```machinectl shell containers@``` to become user before running the ```containers.yml``` play
+  - Your milage may vary if you use another method of changing users